MARKET READINESS ASSISTANCE MRA GRANT CONSULTANCY

-If you are a Singapore Small and medium enterprise (SME) and are looking to expand your business or market reach overseas, you can take advantage of the Market Readiness Assistance (MRA) grant, awarded by Enterprise Singapore.
+If you are a Singapore Small and medium enterprise (SME) and are looking to expand your business or market reach overseas, you may apply for the Market Readiness Assistance (MRA) grant, administered by the Singapore government.

 This grant aims to help Singapore companies with first-step internationalisation efforts by funding various business development and marketing activities.